Chemaclass/knob-mvc/README.md

 	- single.php -> getSingle()
 	- tag.php -> getTag()

-* WidgetController: Controller for register all wigdets using the setup() function.
+* WidgetController: Controller for register all widgets using the setup() function.

 ### Calling a controller from a WordPress template page.
-All this files are already created by Knob-base.
+All this files are already created by [Knob-base](https://github.com/Chemaclass/knob-base/).
 So you just need to override the function in your HomeController.

 [Create a template for WordPress](http://codex.wordpress.org/Template_Hierarchy), for example single.php which is used when a Post is loaded.